kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

+This is used to help identify the edge in the array of spring fields.
 Next add the following to the class:

 ```swift
   func updateFieldsInBounds(bounds: CGRect) {